CSCfi/rems/docs/architecture/017-applicant-ux.md

 Here's a step-by-step plan for fixing these.
 We might not end up doing all of the steps.

 1. (Problem A) Make save succeed even with validation errors.
-Show validation errors in yellow (instead of red).
+Show validation errors in yellow (instead of red). [#2766](https://github.com/CSCfi/rems/issues/2766)
-2. (Problem B) Run validations in the frontend after the user has stopped typing.
+2. (Problem B) Run validations in the frontend after the user has stopped typing. [#2614](https://github.com/CSCfi/rems/issues/2614)
-3. TODO
-4. TODO
+3. (Problem B) Autosave in the background by replacing/patching the latest draft-saved event.
+If the latest event is not a draft-saved then create a new one. [#2767](https://github.com/CSCfi/rems/issues/2767)